 A Growing Library, Inside And Out

-Despite technical setbacks, Quest’s library has been steadily growing over the past seven months with ports of some of the best PC VR titles alongside a handful of games built from the ground up for the platform.
+Despite technical setbacks, Quest’s library has been steadily growing over the past 12 months with ports of some of the best PC VR titles alongside a handful of games built from the ground up for the platform.
 We probably won’t ever see power-hungry apps like Fallout 4 VR come to the headset natively, but there’s a good selection of VR milestones, from Superhot VR to Red Matter (see our 25 Best Quest Games list here).
 Most of them run really pretty well, save for some exceptions.

 Then, using services like SideQuest, you can access much more content.
-Some of the headset’s best experiences, like Tea For Gods, are beyond the reach of the Oculus Store.
+Some of the headset’s best experiences, like Tea For God, are beyond the reach of the Oculus Store.
 Keep in mind this obviously puts your Quest at risk of harmful malware.

-If you’re a VR enthusiast that already owns a bleeding edge PC headset then this is not the device for you.
-But, if you’ve sat on the sidelines for the past three years longing for a chance to play Beat Saber and Superhot VR, or you’re looking to upgrade from your original Oculus Rift, HTC Vive or even PSVR, this is easily your best bet.
+If you’re a VR enthusiast that already owns a bleeding edge PC headset they use regularly, then this is not the device for you.
+But, if you’ve sat on the sidelines for the past four years longing for a chance to play Beat Saber and Superhot VR, or you’re looking to upgrade from your original Oculus Rift, HTC Vive or even PSVR, this is easily your best bet.
 When Quest is at its best (and it often is), it delivers an experience so close to PC VR you won’t care about the difference.
 And if you do notice that difference, you can seek out the PC experience instead through the same headset.

 And yet, for all its advances, Quest likely still isn’t enough to truly take VR mainstream.
 Its limited mobile hardware, the expense of getting into Link and its front-heavy design hold the system back, as does the usual array VR caveats like display resolution.
 Plus, even the very reasonable price of $399 is steep for anyone that doesn’t consider themselves a gaming enthusiast.
 Could Oculus expand the audience beyond the niche group that enjoys VR now?
 Absolutely.
 Is it VR’s mainstream moment?
 Probably not.
 Looking back though, we’ll likely view it as a vital stepping stone to getting to that point.